We understand health care can be confusing. At Highmark, we're listening.

 Your PPO Plan has you covered no matter where you are.
 You can locate thousands of participating Blue Plan providers by calling BlueCard Access at 1-800-810-BLUE.

 If your plan does not have set copays, services will be subject to your in-network deductible.
 Once the deductible has been met, services will then be considered at a set percentage of the allowance (80% for example).
 You will be responsible for the remaining 20% until you have reached your out-of-pocket maximum for the calendar year.
 Once the out-of-pocket maximum has been met, services will then be considered at 100% of the allowed amount for the rest of the calendar year.
+This does not include any services not covered by your plan.

 In order to obtain this information, we will need the following information: the procedure code, the in-network provider’s tax ID and provider’s charge.
 Once you have this information, you can contact member service for the medical procedure cost.

-We offer a Standalone Dental policy through United Concordia*.
+We offer a standalone dental policy through United Concordia.
 Our Dental plans take effect the first of the following month after the application is completed and first month’s premium is received.
-At this time we do not offer a Standalone Vision plan, however vision is included in most of our policies.
+At this time, we do not offer a standalone vision plan, however vision is included in most of our policies.

 There are many services that are eligible as part of your preventive benefits package.
 Eligibility of services will be based on age, gender, and when the last service date was.
-It is best to contact member service at the time of your visit with a list of services that your health care provider will be performingor check the Preventive Schedule on our website.
+It is best to contact member service at the time of your visit with a list of services that your health care provider will be performing or check the Preventive Schedule on our website.

 Gym memberships are not a covered benefit under the terms of your health insurance policy.
 However, you may be entitled to receive a discount through our member wellness discount program.